A good score can help you get approved for credit cards, loans and mortgages, while a bad score can stop you getting approved.

 If you apply to borrow money, banks will look at your credit score before deciding whether to accept your application.
 It may also help them decide how much to offer you.

 Your credit score reflects the way you’ve managed your debts and bills in the past.
 So if you’ve borrowed money in the past and always kept up with repayments, this will have had a positive impact on your score.
 But a history of missing or making late payments would have had a negative impact.

 If you’ve never borrowed money before, it's difficult for lenders to assess the risk of lending to you and your credit score will reflect that.

 Your credit score is based on your credit report, also known as a credit file.

 Your credit report doesn’t include things such as your medical history or salary.

 Credit scores and credit ratings are both tools used by lenders to decide how creditworthy you are.
 Scores are numerical, while ratings show where you are on a scale or in a banding.

 There's no universal credit score or credit rating system.
 Different lenders and credit reference agencies create scores using their own methods and tools.

 The major UK agencies are TransUnion, Equifax and Experian.
 They don't make lending decisions and lenders don't tell them how the information they provided has affected a decision.

-If you want to improve your credit score the best thing you can do is show good management of your money.
-This means making repayments on time and clearing any existing debts as soon as possible.
+If you want to improve your credit score the best thing you can do is make all your repayments on time and clear any existing debts as soon as possible.